No Min-woo

 No Min-woo (Korean: 노민우; born May 29, 1986) is a South Korean actor, musician, singer and songwriter.
 He is also known under the stage names ICON and MINUE.
 He debuted as a drummer in TRAX in 2004, and left the band two years later.
 In 2008, he began acting in various television series and movies, such as Pasta, My Girlfriend is a Nine-Tailed Fox and Full House Take 2, and he regularly contributes to movie and drama soundtracks.
 In 2013, No made a comeback as a singer under the stage name ICON.
 In 2016 he enlisted in the military, and returned in 2018.
 In 2020, he made a comeback as the lead singer and leader of the newly formed band The Midnight Romance.

+Early life

+No Min-woo was born in Japan.
+His mother, then 20 years old, was aspiring to become an enka singer in Japan.